sausheong/polyglot/README.md

 ### Summary of test results

 From the test results it seems that the Go web app performed amazingly, and has consistent performance all the way till around 700+ requests sent concurrently.
-Note that the tests are not done very rigorously -- there could very well be some other factors affecting this result.
+This is somewhat expected -- Go spins up new goroutines to handle every request whereas we have 100 threads in the Puma web app and 100 responders for Polyglot.

 The Puma web app on the other hand, chugged away admirably, scaling well and never missed a beat all the way up to 1000 requests.

-The Polyglot web app mirrored the Puma web app's performance, lagging slightly.
+The Polyglot web app mirrored the Puma web app's performance, lagging behind only slightly.
 This is to be expected as the both the Puma web app and the Polyglot responders are using the same programming language -- Ruby.
 However note that Polyglot performance actually includes a message queue overhead, and the fact that 50% of the Polyglot web app's responders were actually in another server!

 The advantage of Polyglot as you might guess, is that you can scale a lot more massively in many servers while the Puma web app can only run threads in a single server.
 Also, with a faster language, we can probably increase the performance as well.